justinjaywang/taiwanese-foods/_foods/b.md

 position: 1
 ---

 Bōbà nǎichá (*bubble milk tea* or simply *boba*) is a cold, sweet, milk tea drink containing tapioca balls (boba) or other toppings.
-Boba originated in Taiwan in the 1980s and is among the country's most well-known food exports.
+Boba originated in Taiwan in the 1980s and is among the country's best-known food exports.